Big Brother (Australian TV series) season 4: The Countdown Begins

-Gretel Killeen hosts the final nominations show joined by evictee Catherine where the final 4 will nominate for a surprise eviction but who will face the chop next?
-Plus, Gretel talks to the final 4 one on one.

 Surprise Eviction

-Gretel Killeen hosts a surprise eviction where the final 4 is about to become the final 3 but who will not make it to the final days: Paul.
-Bree or Ryan?

-The Final Sunday Eviction

-Gretel Killeen hosts the final eviction show before the final but which of the final 3 will not make it to the final day and miss out on the million: Paul, Bree or Trevor?
-Plus, Ryan returns on stage and has a big reunion.

 Controversy and incidents

 Housemate Merlin Luck staged a protest at his live eviction show.
 Upon entering the arena, he revealed a makeshift banner which read "Free Th Refugees".
 The letter E had fallen off and it was intended to read "Free The Refugees" in reference to Australian Government policy of mandatory detention of asylum seekers.
 Merlin placed gaffer tape over his mouth and refused to speak during the live show.
 The following night, when he returned to appear as a guest on the Nomination show, he apologised to Killeen for putting her on the spot and making her job difficult by refusing to speak during the eviction show.
 On this show Merlin spoke about his actions in the highest rating show of the timeslot for that night.

-The producers were criticized for making a deal with housemate Ryan Fitzgerald who was permitted to wear a T-shirt that was branded with "MLS" (acronym for Massive Loser Squad).
+The producers were criticised for making a deal with housemate Ryan Fitzgerald who was permitted to wear a T-shirt that was branded with "MLS" (acronym for Massive Loser Squad).
 The T-shirts were being sold while the show was running and Ryan's friends admitted that a proportion of the profits was going towards votes to keep him in the house, thus giving him what was perceived to be an unfair advantage.
 However the producer pointed-out that many housemates had companies or local communities rally support for them, which was little different, and that there was nothing stopping any other housemate's supporters doing a similar thing to Ryan's friends.
 Ryan has instead insisted on his radio program that his friends were not using the money to buy votes and instead spending it on alcohol.

 Housemate Bree Amer was incorrectly evicted instead of Wesley due to a vote counting error.
 The error was discovered after the Sunday night eviction show.
 Bree had already met up with friends and family.
 She was returned to the house the following night (Monday).
 Wesley was evicted in a special show on the following Thursday.